-In Australia superannuation is the way of saving money for retirement while you're working.
+In Australia superannuation is a compulsory way of saving money for retirement while you're working.
 So if you’re new to the workforce or just new to super, here are steps towards understanding your super and staying on track.

 Are you employed?

-If you’re over 18 and earn more than $450 per month, your employer generally has to pay you super.
-If you’re under 18 and working 30 hours a week or more, you should also be paid super.
+If you’re 18 or over and earn more than $450 per month1, your employer generally has to pay you super.
+If you’re under 18, earn more than $450 per month and working 30 hours a week or more2, you should also be paid super.

-If you’re a contractor, you may be entitled to super if you’re being paid for your labour, even if you invoice using an Australian Business Number (ABN).
+If you’re a contractor, you may be entitled to super if you’re being paid primarily for your personal labour (eg you’re paid for hours worked, rather than to achieve a result), even if you invoice using an Australian Business Number (ABN).

 Choosing your super fund

 When you start a new job, your employer should give you information about your super choices and let you know what their default super fund is.
 You may also be able to choose your own fund.
-If you’re unsure, speak to your employer.
+If you’re unsure, speak to your employer or visit the ATO for more information.

 To let your employer know which super fund they should make contributions to, simply complete a standard super choice form from the Australian Taxation Office (ATO) or use the one provided by your employer.